 Few studies have used spaceborne remote sensing techniques to report on ground instabilities in CdS.
-Delacourt et al. (2009) used a combination of optical (Spot 5 and aerial imagery) and synthetic aperture radar (SAR) data (JERS-1 and Radarsat data) to measure ground motion on the Hell Bourg landslide.
+Delacourt et al. (2009) used a combination of optical (SPOT 5 and aerial imagery) and synthetic aperture radar (SAR) data (JERS-1 and RADARSAT data) to measure ground motion on the Hell-Bourg landslide.
 They applied the two techniques to assess their performance and quantify ground motion associated with this landslide.
-They found an average displacement of approximately 0.5 m/yr from 1997-2002.
-Le Bivic et al. (2017) used two pairs of orthorectified SPOT-5 images at 2.5 m resolution on the Hell Bourg landslide.
+They found an average displacement of approximately 0.5 m yr^{-1} from 1997-2002.
+Le Bivic et al. (2017) used two pairs of ortho-rectified SPOT 5 images at 2.5 m resolution on the Hell-Bourg landslide.
 The first pair of images spanned the period between 2002 and 2005.
 The second pair of images spanned the period 2006-2008.
 They reported that during 2002-2005, the OT method yielded ground motion within the signal noise; they deduced that landslide activity was low.
-From 2006-2008, they measured a maximum displacement of 8.5 ±2 m (possibly due to the storm Gamede).
+From 2006-2008, they measured a maximum displacement of $8.5 \pm 2 \text{ m}$ (possibly due to Cyclone Gamede).

-Raucoules et al. (2016) used high resolution X-band SAR data from the TerraSAR-X satellite from 2010-2011.
-They combined ascending and descending OT maps to extract the three dimensional displacement field of the HB and GI landslides.
-They reported that ground displacement reached 1 ± 0.25 m/y vertically and 0.65 ± 0.25 m/y horizontally.
-They also used InSAR combined with X-band data from the Cosmo-SKYMED satellite to measure centimetric displacements on the borders of the HB and GI landslides.
+Raucoules et al. (2016) used high-resolution X-band SAR data from the TerraSAR-X satellite from 2010-2011.
+They combined ascending and descending OT maps to extract the three-dimensional displacement field of the HB and GI landslides.
+They reported that ground displacement reached 1 ± 0.25 m yr-1 vertically and 0.65 ± 0.25 m yr-1 horizon-tally.
+They also used InSAR combined with X-band data from the COSMO-SkyMed satellite to measure centimetric displacements on the borders of the HB and GI landslides.
 The X-band InSAR signal was incoherent elsewhere.

-Raucoules et al. (2018a,b; 2020) used space-borne high-resolution L-band SAR (ALOS-2/PALSAR2 data in StripMap SM1 mode) both with interferometric synthetic aperture radar (InSAR) and OT.
+Raucoules et al. (2018a, b, 2020) used spaceborne high-resolution L-band SAR (ALOS-2/PALSAR-2 data in stripmap SM1 mode) both with InSAR and OT.
 They derived two components of the displacement field for the HB landslide.
-The displacement reached approximately 1 m/y from
+The displacement reached approximately 1 m yr-1 from 2014-2016.

-2014-2016.
 They reported that L-band SAR performed significantly better than the C-band SAR available at the time of the study.